 He listened to Rosvita's account of her interview with Brother Fidelis.
 He considered it while she waited.
-In his youth he had been more impetuous, blurting out his first thoughts.
+In his youth he had been more impetuous, blurting out his king's dragon first thoughts.
 Now, eighteen years after his election to the throne of Wendar and Varre, he had mastered the skill of sitting still.